AbdallahAwd/tap_to_expand/README.md

 ## Features

-- include your content easliy
+- include your content easily
 - you can make it scroll by setting scrollable to true
 - some beautiful animation